Global19-atlassian-net/azurenlblog/_pages/about.md

 permalink: /about/
 ---

-This blog is a team effort, mostly by Microsoft employees in the Netherlands who work with Azure.
-Here you see an overview of [Users](https://github.com/microsoft/AzureNL/blob/master/users.md).
+This blog is a team effort by Microsoft employees in the Netherlands who work with Azure.
+Here you see an overview of [users](https://github.com/microsoft/AzureNL/blob/master/users.md).

 # Useful links